nculwell/MathStudy/CS.md

   A recent book that takes a relatively practical view (as opposed to mathematical).
 There are a bunch of mediocre Python-oriented CS books out there, but this one looks to be pretty good.
 Now that many people are learning Python as a first programming language, there's a pressing need for good books that use Python code to demonstrate concepts, so it's good to see some quality titles finally showing up.

+* Groner. *Learning JavaScript Data Structures and Algorithms* ([At PACKT](https://www.packtpub.com/application-development/learning-javascript-data-structures-and-algorithms), [At Amazon](https://smile.amazon.com/dp/1783554878))

+  If Javascript is the only language you know, then you'll need a Javascript-oriented book.
+This looks like a decent one.

 * Okasaki. *Purely Functional Data Structures* ([1e](https://smile.amazon.com/dp/0521663504))
 * Aho, Ullman, Hopcroft. *Data Structures and Algorithms* ([1e](https://smile.amazon.com/dp/0201000237))
 * Brass. *Advanced Data Structures* ([1e](https://smile.amazon.com/dp/0521880378))